 - Be in charge or command

-- Organize and direct
+- Organise and direct

 - Set a process in motion

-- Be a reason or motive for (others to act, change, etc.
+- Be a reason or motive for (others to act, change, etc.)

-Note that only the first point strongly implies that leadership depends on a single leader, and even this point may easily be interpreted to mean that leadership can be achieved by delegated responsibility, even across a number of levels and on a vast scale.
+Note that only the first point strongly implies that leadership depends on a single leader, and even this point may easily be interpreted to mean that it can be achieved by delegated responsibility, even across a number of levels and on a vast scale.

-A leadership definition is obviously quite limited, because it is only a few words or a couple of sentences.
+- A leadership definition is obviously quite limited because it is only a few words or a couple of sentences.

-Any single definition of leadership can only attempt to convey the essence or most important quality of leadership from a particular standpoint or point of view.
+- Any single definition of leadership can only attempt to convey the essence or most important quality of leadership from a particular standpoint or point of view.